 We possess extensive technical knowledge about our products.
 Our Company has entered into a license agreement dated May 22, 2020 with Council of Scientific and Industrial Research-National Aerospace Laboratories, Bangalore ("CSIR") for technology transfer of Bi-Level Positive Airway System.
 Under this agreement, the Company has been granted a non-exclusive license for manufacturing and commercial sale of the product in India for COVID -19 applications.
 Recently, our Company has entered into a transfer of technology agreement dated June 15, 2021 with CSIR -Indian Institute of Petroleum, Dehradun for providing pressure vacuum swing adsorption design package of 500 LPM M02 for taking up production of medical oxygen concentrator.
-Further, our Company has entered into (a) transfer of technology agreement dated June 2, 2021 with CSIR for grant of license for the technologies for UV disinfectant retro-fit systems for (i) HVAC units in buildings, malls, auditorium, buses and transport vehicles; and (ii) circulating air flow systems for elevators, toilets etc, and (b) transfer of technology agreement dated June 17, 2021 with CSIR for grant of license for the technology for standalone UV air disinfection system for rooms and spaces.
-Our technical knowledge is a significant independent asset.
+Further, our Company has entered into (a) transfer of technology agreement dated June 2, 2021 with CSIR for grant of license for the technologies for UV disinfectant retro-fit systems for (i) HVAC units in buildings, malls, auditorium, buses and transport vehicles; and (ii) circulating air flow systems for elevators, toilets etc, and (b) transfer of technology agreement dated June 17, 2021 with CSIR for grant of license for the technology is a significant independent asset.

-As of the date of this Prospectus, our Company has 4 registered trademarks, which have been registered with the Registrar of Trademarks under various classes of the Trademarks Act.
+As of the date of this Red Herring Prospectus, our Company has 4 registered trademarks, which have been registered with the Registrar of Trademarks under various classes of the Trademarks Act.
 We have filed applications for registration of the trademark in relation to our corporate logo i.e. under classes 6, 7 and 9, which is currently pending.
-The application under class 6 has been "Objected", whereas the applications under classes 7 and 9 have been assigned the status "Opposed".
-Further, our applications for the registration of the (a) trademark under classes 8 and 37 have been assigned the status "Objected" and "Opposed"
+The application under classes 6 has been "Objected", whereas the applications under classes 7 and 9 have been assigned the status "Opposed".